Rajanpal7922/flask-app/README.md

-# Flask App
+# Flask Web Application with CI/CD and Monitoring

-A simple Flask web application with GitHub Actions CI/CD pipeline integration.
+A simple containerized Flask web application integrated with a GitHub Actions CI/CD pipeline, deployed to AWS EC2, and monitored using Zabbix.

 ---

-## Overview
+## Project Overview

-This repository contains a minimal Flask application designed as a starting point for web development with Python.
-It includes:

-- A simple route handler
+This repository contains:

+* A lightweight Flask application
+* Docker-based containerization
-- CI/CD integration using GitHub Actions
+* CI/CD pipeline using GitHub Actions
-- Docker support for containerized deployment to AWS EC2
+* Deployment to AWS EC2
+* Zabbix monitoring for CPU, memory, and disk usage

 ---